I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlinitperstreamcontext.md

 <b>FsRtlInitPerStreamContext</b> stores the address of the <i>FreeCallback</i> routine in the <b>FreeCallback</b> member of the FSRTL_PER_STREAM_CONTEXT structure.

 The <i>FreeCallback</i> routine is called at IRQL &lt;= APC_LEVEL.
 Usually, it is called at IRQL PASSIVE_LEVEL.

-To associate an initialized per-stream context structure with a file stream, call <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a>.
+<div class="alert"><b>Note</b>    The <i>FreeCallback</i> routine cannot recursively call down into the file system or acquire any file system resources.
+Also, this routine must assume that the file object for the file stream has already been freed. </div><div> </div>To associate an initialized per-stream context structure with a file stream, call <a href="..\ntifs\nf-ntifs-fsrtlinsertperstreamcontext.md">FsRtlInsertPerStreamContext</a>.

 After the context structure has been associated with a file stream, it can be retrieved by calling <a href="..\ntifs\nf-ntifs-fsrtllookupperstreamcontext.md">FsRtlLookupPerStreamContext</a> or removed by calling <a href="..\ntifs\nf-ntifs-fsrtlremoveperstreamcontext.md">FsRtlRemovePerStreamContext</a>.